zhcmeng/smolagents/docs/source/building_good_agents.md

 - If it 's about the task to solve: add all these details to the task.
 The task could be 100s of pages long.
 - If it's about how to use tools: the description attribute of your tools.

+### 3. Extra planning

+We provide a model for a supplementary planning step, that an agent can run regularly in-between normal action steps.
+In this step, there is no tool call, the LLM is simply asked to update a list of facts it knows and to reflect on what steps it should take next based on those facts.